SSR framework for Svelte 5 + Bun with islands-based selective hydration

 Default fallback

-Without a callback, enhance runs a minimal default for each result type:
+Without a callback, enhance runs a minimal default per result type:

 result.type | Default |